-"Absolutely then, the more eyes the better," Rowena told the slayer as she slid a book toward her.
-"Here, take this one and I’ll see if I can find anything in the other texts.
-Do you speak or read other languages?"
+“Absolutely then, the more eyes the better,” Rowena told the slayer, sliding a book in her direction.
+“Here, take this one and I’ll see if I can find anything in the other texts.
+Do you speak or read any other languages?”

 “I’m guessing Spanish doesn’t count,” Kennedy answered.

-Rowena gave her a small grin before going to the bookshelf.
-"I was thinking more like Latin and Greek but still that’s good to know in case I come across a Spanish text – the Council had several watchers from around the world."
+Rowena gave her a small grin before going over to the bookshelf.
+“I was thinking more like Latin and Greek, but still, that’s good to know in case I come across a Spanish text.
+The Council has had watchers from around the world.”

 “There you are,” Willow began.
 That’s when Kennedy turned around and the witch appeared surprised to see her.
 “Sitting here.
 Reading.
 With Kennedy.”